|

 in North America.
 And the rigorous but permissive landscape and

 topography of the Laurentians enhances this cultural trait.
+These are very old mountains;

 part of the famous (Precambrian) Canadian Shield.
 These are not